nikitavoloboev/data/focusing/rules.md

 ## Learning
 - Always learn new things.
 - Ask questions.
 Don't be afraid of not knowing something and [ask for help](../research/asking-questions.md).
+- Ask myself what is it that I am trying to solve or understand.
 - Document everything.
 Don't repeat things.
 Link instead.

 ## Health